GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/tier-3.md

   export let t;
 </script>

-## Tier 3: Equity, Culture & Future Generations
+## Tier 3: The Equity & Cultural Flourishing Layer

-This tier focuses on ensuring inclusion, preserving diverse heritages, and representing those often overlooked—such as youth, Indigenous peoples, rural communities, and future generations.
-These frameworks ensure that the governance model reflects the full spectrum of humanity and honors our cultural and ecological legacy.
+Once a society is stable and its core systems are healthy, this tier ensures that it is also deeply just, inclusive, and culturally vibrant.
+These frameworks focus on protecting the rights of specific communities (`Gender & Kinship`, `Disability Justice`, `Youth & Elders`), preserving our collective heritage, and managing our shared knowledge commons.

 <FrameworkTierList tier={3} showHeader={false} {t} />